 #8 International Jazz Festival

-The festival is running each year in December and hosts jazz artists from Israel and around the world in galleries, halls, and hidden corners of the Israel Museum, featuring original productions, first-time performers, new compositions, and classic songs.
+The festival runs each year in December and hosts jazz artists from Israel and around the world in galleries, halls, and hidden corners of the Israel Museum, featuring original productions, first-time performers, new compositions, and classic songs.

-It typically showcases unique original performances as well as feature surprising pop-up shows, masterclasses, professional workshops, jam sessions, and a few other exciting surprises.
+It typically showcases unique original performances as well as features surprising pop-up shows, masterclasses, professional workshops, jam sessions, and a few other exciting surprises.

-The festival is centered around the winter holiday of Christmas and Hanuka and is running on 4 consecutive weekends (Thursday to Saturday) around that period.
-The festival is home to a variety of events that include music, art, tours, and special exhibitions.
+The festival is centered around the winter holiday of Christmas and Hanuka and runs on 4 consecutive weekends (Thursday to Saturday) around that period.
+The festival is home to various events, including music, art, tours, and special exhibitions.

 #10 Winter Noise Festival

-The Shaon-horef (Winter Noise) usually runs during 4 consecutive weekends in February, the festival offers an incredible array of things from of events, shows, and tours from areas of art and culture, including, acting, music, comedy, performance, dance, and plastic arts.
+The Shaon-horef (Winter Noise) usually runs four consecutive weekends in February; the festival offers an incredible array of things from events, shows, and tours from areas of art and culture, including acting, music, comedy, performance, dance, and plastic arts.

-So, if you are traveling to Jerusalem in February keep in mind that this festival offers (mostly free) activities spread through the city.
+So, if you are traveling to Jerusalem in February, remember that this festival offers (mostly free) activities spread through the city.
 Typically, each week is geared to a different downtown section using surprising and unconventional spaces and businesses – a sidewalk can become a creative space and a houseware store a stage.